abadikaka/mas-reader-mobile/README.md

 - App Config is on ../Config/AppConfig
 - Using I18n language but for now just put english localization
 - Tested and worked perfectly on iOS
-- the style of HTML tag can be easily customized, example in this one i set the <b> font weight value is 900, change the value go to Metrics configuration and change bold value
+- the style of HTML tag can be easily customized, example in this one i set the <b/> font weight value is 900, change the value go to Metrics configuration and change bold value
 - Any Question please contact michael.abadi@ti.ukdw.ac.id